-As a good rule, it is smart to avoid other insects that have bright colors, fine hairs, as well as those with eight or more legs.
+As a good rule, it is smart to avoid other insects that are brightly colored, have fine hairs, as well as those with eight or more legs.
 Some are okay but many are not, so just steer clear of them all just to be safe.
 You’re better off playing it safe here, for sure.

 In places like the Amazon Rainforest, information like this can be a major thing.
 There are several insects, anthropods, and other species that can be deadly for human beings to consume, even native tribes to the region.